tstanislawek/awesome-document-understanding/README.md

 [Back to top](#table-of-contents)

-In VRDs the importance of the layout information is crutial to understand whole document correctly (this is the case it almost all business documents).
+In VRDs the importance of the layout information is crucial to understand the whole document correctly (this is the case with almost all business documents).
 For humans spatial information improves readability and speeds document understanding.

 #### Invoice / Resume / Job Ad